-2005/2006 Tag Seeding
+2006/2007 Tag Seeding

-Fish were tagged and seeded into farms from 32 of the 36 cages (89%) in 2005/2006.
-This was a slight decrease from the 94% rate achieved in 2004/2005, but still a substantial improvement from the first full year rate of 61%.
-The failure to achieve 100% coverage was due two companies unwilling to permit tag seeding in their cages.
-As of July 1, few seeded tags have been returned to CCSBT (i.e. $\sim$ 5%) but most of the farm fish have yet to be harvested.
+Information available at the time of this report indicates that fish were tagged and seeded into farms from 29 of the 33 cages in 2006/2007 or (88%).
+This was very similar to the 89% level achieved in 2005/2006 and a slight decrease from the 94% rate achieved in 2004/2005.
+Overall, for the last three years seeding rates have been generally and markedly improved from the 61% level achieved in the first full year of seeding.
+The failure to achieve 100% coverage is due to two companies unwilling to permit tag seeding in their cages.
+As of July 1, few seeded tags have been returned to CCSBT but most of the farm fish have yet to be harvested.